 The Book of Sports allowed both men and women who attended church on Sunday to enjoy dancing.
 However, men only could engage in archery, leaping and vaulting.

 James also allowed ‘May-games, Whitsun-ales, and Morris-dances.’
-He also encouraged ‘the setting up of May-poles and other sports therewith used: so as the same be had in due and convenient time, without impediment or neglect of divine service.’
+He encouraged ‘the setting up of May-poles and other sports therewith used: so as the same be had in due and convenient time, without impediment or neglect of divine service.’

 Additionally, James allowed women to carry rushes to church to decorate them in the traditional manner.
 But he banned some of the ‘meaner’ sports – the ones that encouraged gambling – including bear-baiting, bull-baiting and bowling.